cardano-foundation/CIPs/CIP-1855/README.md

 ### Acceptance Criteria

-- [x] [Confirmed](https://github.com/cardano-foundation/CIPs/pull/256#issue-1232625012) this standard is used by all desktop, light and hardware wallets operating in the Cardano ecosystem.
+- [ ] Standardisation of this derivation path among three wallets as of the Shelley ledger era.

 ### Implementation Plan